donald-macritchie/granite_tap/README.md

 ![This is an image of the quantity button in the product detail page](static/screenshots/25_product_detail_quantity_button.png)

 - Users can adjust the quantity of the product they want to add to their shopping bag.
-- This can be done by using either manually typing in the quantity or using the +/- buttons on either side of the input.
+- This can be done by either manually typing in the quantity or using the +/- buttons on either side of the input.

 #### Adding Products to the Shopping Bag

 ![This is an image of the Add to Bag button](static/screenshots/26_product_detail_add_to_bag.png)

-- When users have decided they want to add the product to their shopping bag, they can clcik the "Add to Bag" button.
+- When users have decided they want to add the product to their shopping bag, they can click the "Add to Bag" button.

 ##### Add to Bag Success Message